MathMaster-Teaching-Support-Platform/math_master_teaching_support_platfrom_be/README.md

 # MathMaster Teaching Support Platform - Backend

-A comprehensive, enterprise-grade backend solution for the MathMaster Teaching Support Platform, designed to deliver robust, scalable, and secure mathematics education services.
+A comprehensive, enterprise-grade backend solution for the MathMaster Teaching Support Platform, designed to deliver robust, scalable, and secure mathematics education services using a monolithic architecture.

 ## Table of Contents